tabalren/PoA-Blockchain-Development/README.md

 11. Complete the rest of the prompts, and when you are back at the main menu, choose the "Manage existing genesis" option.

-10. Next select Export genesis configurations.
+12. Next select Export genesis configurations.
 This will fail to create two of the files, but you only need the yournetworkname.json file.
 Check that this json file has been created in the folder where you downloaded your GoEthereum app (again, in my case this is called the 'blockchain-tools' folder).

 You can now exit the terminal using Ctrl + C.

-For easy reference, look at the image below for a visual of steps 10. to 11.
+For easy reference, see screenshot below of steps 10 to 12.

 ![](Screenshots/chainid1.png)